 In addition to meeting other board colleagues, a board position provides a wealth of opportunities to meet influential, intelligent and well-connected people.
 You may engage with a company’s strategic partners, investors, clients and donors, as well as colleagues and leaders across industries.
 As you become acquainted with new people, cultivate meaningful relationships.
 These will be important contacts when you’re ready to pursue another board seat or the next step in your career.

 Serving in a board position will enable you to strengthen professional skills, particularly related to:

 These skills will augment your professional wheelhouse and benefit your career advancement in any capacity.

-Exhibiting solid performance on a board and utilizing your expertise to contribute meaningfully to an organization’s goals will elevate your professional reputation and position you as a credible, go-to person with insight who drives things forward.
-As your value and visibility within the organization and with stakeholders grows, so will their endorsements of you.
+Exhibiting solid performance on a board and utilizing your expertise to contribute meaningfully to an organization’s goals will elevate your professional reputation.
+As your value and visibility within the company and with external stakeholders grows, so will their endorsements of you.
 These leaders will know the value of working with you firsthand, which may help you when looking for future board roles or employment opportunities – or as those opportunities find you.

 Serving on a board provides invaluable opportunities to broaden and sharpen skills, grow your network and gain exposure to new industries and areas of business.
 In a board position, you'll expand your professional experience, elevate your reputation and strengthen your personal brand -- all key elements to propel career advancement.